X-Guardian/SSLLabsScanPS/README.md

 ## Releases

-For each merge to the branch `master` a preview release will be deployed to [PowerShell Gallery](https://www.powershellgallery.com/).
+For each merge to the branch `master` a beta release will be deployed to [PowerShell Gallery](https://www.powershellgallery.com/).
 Periodically a release version tag will be pushed which will deploy a full release to [PowerShell Gallery](https://www.powershellgallery.com/).